 Heat a heavy, oven-safe skillet or grill pan over high heat on the stovetop.
-Sear the patties for about 2 to 3 minutes on each side, just enough to brown.
+Sear the patties for about 2 to 3 minutes on each side, just enough to brown them.

-Serve the burgers on split toasted buns with optional cheese, tomatoes, lettuce, and pickle slices, and the condiments of your choice.
+Serve the burgers on split toasted buns with your favorite toppings, such as cheese, tomatoes, lettuce, and pickle slices, and the condiments of your choice.

 Lower-Fat Oven-Baked Hamburgers

-You can skip the step of searing the burgers on the stovetop and having them bake in their own fat in the oven by following these steps:
+You can skip the step of searing the burgers on the stovetop and having them bake in their own fat.
+Just follow these steps:

-Bake until they reach an internal temperature of 160 F for beef and 165 F for poultry.
+- Bake until they reach an internal temperature of 160 F for beef and 165 F for poultry, 20 to 25 minutes.

 - Instead of hamburger buns, try English muffins, focaccia, rye bread, sourdough bread, ciabatta, pita, or your favorite base to build a spectacular burger.

-- Instead of American cheese, use pepper jack, mozzarella cheese, or blue cheese.
+- Replace the American cheese with pepper jack, mozzarella cheese, or blue cheese.

-- Instead of adding cheese after the burger has finished cooking, when they are 2 degrees shy of 160 F, place the cheese on top and return them to the oven for 1 minute for it to melt.
+- Instead of adding cheese after the burgers have finished cooking, place the cheese on top when they are a couple of degrees shy of 160 F, and return them to the oven until the cheese is melted (about 1 minute).